Best Proxy Server – List of 27 Free Sites for Anonymous browsing

 One of the benefits of using a proxy site is it can bypass the firewall that’s setup on your computer or network; it’s fairly easy and risk free way to access content that would otherwise be unavailable to you.
 Another great benefit of using a proxy site is it can hide your current IP address so you don’t have to worry about being tracked, especially with websites that you’re cautious of.
 It can even make a website believe that you’re trying to log in from another country.
 If you want to open websites, pages, or apps available to only certain countries, then a proxy website might do the trick.
 For a practical application, some Saturday Night Live videos in YouTube are actually blocked outside of the US but if you use a proxy site for USA then you’ll be able to watch and have a laugh.
 A proxy can also contribute to speeding up the loading speed of the website that you’re trying to open.
 Depending on your internet service provider, a proxy can highly improve your internet experience, and even improve your ping or latency if you’re into competitive gaming.

 And this is just scratching the topic.
-You might be curious about all the magic that happens behind the scenes, we’ll discuss that after this list of best proxy sites.
+You might be curious about all the magic that happens behind the scenes, we’ll discuss that after this list of best free proxy servers.

 There are many proxy sites.
 Some are free, some have paid features with extra perks, and some are downright terrible and might compromise your security.
 So we’ve done our research and we’ve found a lot of proxy sites that are working as of the moment.
 Whether you’re looking for a proxy site for USA, a proxy site for Canada, or a proxy site for India, we got you covered.
 We’ll let you know what we think about each one so you can make an educated decision on how you’re going to surf the internet with style.